steveMuema/prezzos-app/README.md

-# Sanitzr WIP
+# Prezzos WIP

-This is an interactive mobile game platform.
+This is an application that gives information on the presidents and other leaders in the world.